-We aim ridiculously high and demand too much of ourselves, but we also have a lot of fun in the process — and we never get bored.
+We aim high and demand a lot of ourselves, but we also have a lot of fun in the process — and we never get bored.
 If you see a position below that is of interest to you, you can submit your CV and motivational letter to firstname.lastname@example.org.
 Be sure to include the name of the position you are applying for in the subject line of your email.

-Please also indicate whether you possess the right to work (i.e. citizenship, permanent residence, or work permit) in the US, the UK, or Indonesia.
+Please also indicate where you possess the right to work (i.e. citizenship, permanent residence, or work permit).

 We regret that owing to the high volumes of applications we receive, we do not have the capacity to respond to each applicant.
 If you have not heard from us within 14 days of your chosen position’s closing date, please consider that your application has been unsuccessful.